 We've said before that understanding of technology is increasingly becoming an important skill for the modern General Counsel.
 Last week we were at the annual conference of the Corporate Legal Operations Consortium (CLOC) in Las Vegas where the CLOC Legal Operations Maturity Model was presented.
 We learned about the evolving corporate function called Legal Operations, which is a function that helps the General Council deal with the ever increasing breadth and complexity of his or her role.

 Legal Operations: everything except the law

 Legal Operations is a multidisciplinary department, typically reporting into the General Council, that is charged with optimizing legal services within an organization.
 Increasingly the Legal Operations portfolio is expanding to include compliancy, security and other risk-related areas.
 As such, the Legal Operations team deals with a broad array of topics within a firm or legal department and, as a result, less-and-less with the details of the legality.
 The Legal Operations team supervises budgets, data management, technology, human resources and many other areas.
-According to CLOC, Legal Operations focuses on the twelve basic competences shown in the model below.

 A starting Legal Operations department will mainly focus on financial management, managing traditional suppliers such as law firms and will provide the most basic technological support, such as assistance with workplaces and communications.

 The more advanced Legal Operations team will also focus on offering alternative services, redesigning internal processes to achieve greater efficiency (like contract management) and the use of data analysis to discover bottlenecks in legal processes.

 A mature Legal Operations department will also actively engage in:

 - Managing eDiscovery in investigations, requests from supervisors or lawsuits; he or she will no longer completely leave this to external law firms;